Norena Shopland: Biography

 When Shopland moved back to her native land of Wales, she focused on Welsh LGBTQ+ history.

-Shopland has worked with Amgueddfa Cymru/National Museum Wales and many other museums and archives raising awareness on the inclusion of equality and diversity in their collections.
-She also worked with Cardiff Story Museum on the Celebrating LGBTQ+ Cardiff exhibition.
+Shopland has worked with Amgueddfa Cymru – Museum Wales and many other museums and archives raising awareness on the inclusion of equality and diversity in their collections.
+She also worked with Cardiff Story Museum on the exhibition Celebrating LGBTQ+ Cardiff.

 She frequently travels to give talks, including a presentation at the House of Commons to commemorate the 50th anniversary of the Sexual Offences Act (1967) and to make TV and Radio appearances.

 Contribution to Welsh LGBT+ history and heritage

 Shopland's first involvement in this sector was for Welsh Pride, a 2012 initiative funded by the National Heritage Lottery Fund (NLHF) the first of its kind to focus exclusively on LGBTQ+ history in relation to Wales.
 John Davies, the Welsh historian, gave his first speech on gay history during the event.
 Shopland asked the National Poet of Wales, Gillian Clarke, if she would write what became the first poem that a National Poet or Poet Laureate of any country in the world had written celebrating the LGBTQ+ people of their country.
-Clarke took her inspiration from the Ladies of Llangollen, to write Sarah at Plas Newydd, July 5th 1788, which appears in her collection 'Ice.The project created a timeline of notable Welsh LGBTQ+ history dates, people, allies and events that Shopland resurrected and published as an e-magazine with funding from Rhondda Cynon Taff (RCT) Pride in 2020.
+Clarke took her inspiration from the Ladies of Llangollen to write the poem Sarah at Plas Newydd, July 5th 1788, which appears in her collection Ice.

+The project created a timeline of notable Welsh LGBTQ+ history dates, people, allies and events that Shopland resurrected and published as an e-magazine with funding from Rhondda Cynon Taff (RCT) Pride in 2020.